 Example: A leading environmental services provider improved their speed to hire by texting candidates.
 After moving from emailing candidates to texting a self-schedule interview link, the organization saw a 50% increase in same-day scheduling.

-Today’s job market requires talent acquisition leaders to be creative, compassionate and adaptable.
+Today’s complex job market requires talent acquisition leaders to be creative, compassionate and adaptable.
 Think about what differentiates you from your competitors.
 Consider those seeking employment when creating a job post and process.
 Start small.
-Tweak a little part of your talent acquisition strategy and see what happens to ensure you are reaching and engaging the talent you need.
-You may even consider seeking out a partner.
-While this tough hiring market is likely around for the foreseeable future in the U.S., and likely other global markets, you can act to ensure you recruit the necessary talent your organization needs to be successful.
+Tweak a little part of your talent acquisition strategy and see what happens.